 9. Guests are not permitted to leave Truist Park with alcoholic beverages.
 Employees monitoring the exits will request that the guests finish or dispose of alcoholic beverages before exiting Truist Park.

 Braves Alumni Sundays are another exciting feature of weekends at Truist Park.
-Former Braves Legends are on the Georgia Power Pavilion in The Plaza at 11:30 a.m. for hour-long autograph sessions (subject to change).
-Autographs are limited and, although we try to accommodate as many guests as possible, cannot be guaranteed for all guests.
+Former Braves Legends are on the Georgia Power Pavilion in The Plaza at 12:30 P.m. for pregame Q&A sessions (subject to change).
 Alumni scheduled to appear are also subject to change without notice.

 For more information on these and other promotions, please visit braves.com/promotions.